jordanalexandermeyer/product/spec/pages/product_page/convert/features/information.md

 - Value: date
   - Ex: Jan 19, 2023

-#### Bond collateral
+#### Collateral

-- Description: Type and amount of assets being provided as collateral for bond issuance.
+- Description: Type and amount of assets being provided as collateral for issuance.
+Most often there will only be one type, but we will support multiple types.
 - Value: numbers and types of asset
   - Ex: 500,000 UNI, 200,000 RPL, 724,000 BAYC